Stopping Places: Ardnamurchan Point to Loch Ewe

 I sat out a NE gale here in 2021 on a short scope of chain after losing 20 metres after fouling the anchor at the Holy Island of Lindisfarne (The start of that saga starts here, the result 2 posts later).
 I visited a couple of times in 2022 and I would not recommend it in a fresh south westerly as the long fetch up the loch would make it rather exposed.

-Diesel is available from the garage by the slipway close to the recommended anchorage.
-IIRC Gas is available from the shop.
-If you take your sea boots you can save a walk with a heavy load by motoring from the anchorage to the shop in the dinghy but beware of weed close in, a reconnaissance on foot would be a good idea.
+Diesel and Gas’s is available from the garage by the slipway close to the recommended anchorage.
+If you take your sea boots you can save a walk with a heavy load by motoring or rowing from the anchorage to the shop in the dinghy but beware of weed close in, a reconnaissance on foot would be a good idea.
+Excellent shop for the size of the village, fuel available 24/7, unfortunately broken when I visited in 2024 to sit out another gale.

 Churchton Bay, S Rassay.